AI customer service

 3. Channel Coverage

-A D2C brand needs WhatsApp, Instagram, and email in one AI-curated inbox, while a B2B SaaS team often prioritizes in-app chat, Slack, and a knowledge base portal.
-Matching channel coverage to your actual customer behavior is more important than feature count on a comparison sheet.
+What it is: A D2C brand needs WhatsApp, Instagram, and email in one AI-curated inbox, while a B2B SaaS team often prioritizes in-app chat, Slack, and a knowledge base portal.

 4. Pricing Model and Total Cost

-Per-seat pricing rewards small stable teams but penalizes growth.
+What it is: Per-seat pricing rewards small, stable teams but penalizes growth.
 Resolution-based pricing aligns cost with outcomes and rewards teams that automate L1 queries effectively.
-Understanding the total cost model before comparing feature depth prevents surprises when ticket volume scales by two or three times mid-year.

 5. Integration Depth and Data Context

-- Unified inbox brings WhatsApp, Instagram, email, and live chat into one workspace with full conversation context preserved across every channel
+• Unified inbox brings WhatsApp, Instagram, email, and live chat into one workspace with full conversation context preserved across every channel.

-- Resolution-based pricing keeps cost aligned with outcomes instead of charging upfront for AI seats that agents may rarely trigger in practice
+• Resolution-based pricing keeps cost aligned with outcomes instead of charging upfront for AI seats that agents may rarely trigger in practice.

-- AI-curated inbox prioritizes incoming tickets by sentiment, urgency, and intent so agents always handle the highest-impact issues first
+• AI-curated inbox prioritizes incoming tickets by sentiment, urgency, and intent so agents always handle the highest-impact issues first.

-- Quantum AI Copilot drafts replies, summarizes long threads, and recommends next actions inside every agent conversation in real time
+• Quantum AI Copilot drafts replies, summarizes long threads, and recommends next actions inside every agent conversation in real time.

 Pick the AI help desk that fits your team size, channel mix, and resolution goals, not the most aggressive AI claims on a vendor demo.